 Chan said Middle Eastern firms are interested in expanding in the special administrative region.

-If Middle Eastern companies intend to expand into Asia, then the SAR will be a good place for them to build up their markets, he said.
+If Middle Eastern companies intends to expand into Asia, then the SAR will be a good place for them for to build up their markets, he said.